PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

     "dct:subject": {
       "@id": "cx-taxo:CompanyCertificateManagementCertificateReceiverApi"
     },
-    "dct:description": " Offers API for the Certificate Distributor to push certificates to the Certificate Receiver.", "cx-common:version": "3.0"
+    "dct:description": " Offers API for the Certificate Provider to push certificates to the Certificate Consumer.", "cx-common:version": "3.0"
   },
   "dataAddress": {},